Sara1583/Electricity_bill/README.md

 # Electricity_bill
-Some easy code to predict a utility bill based on past metrics
+The code here is nearly identical to the code in the gas_bill regression.
+This code builds the dataframe from scratch (as opposed to starting with a csv file) and removes some rows based on anomolies in billing and usage.